vhtoledo/vhtoledo/README.md

 ### 👨‍💻 About Me :

-- 📝 I have worked being in charge of various projects, in the governmental sphere, private sector and being the owner of products in the market.
+- 📝 I have worked being in charge of various projects, at the governmental level, private sector and being the owner of products in the market.

 - 📫 lets chat **querynetworking@gmail.com**